-Dr. Tina Huang sees patients in Minneapolis, MN.
-Her medical specialties are pediatric otolaryngology (ear, nose & throat) and otology and neurotology.
-Dr. Huang has indicated that her clinical interests include hearing loss, dizziness, and cochlear implant.
-She takes Medicare insurance.
-She attended Albert Einstein College of Medicine of Yeshiva University and then went on to complete her residency at a hospital affiliated with the University of Minnesota.
-Her hospital/clinic affiliations include the University of Minnesota Masonic Children's Hospital and the University of Minnesota Medical Center (UMMC).
+Dr. Tina Huang is a Minneapolis, MN physician who specializes in pediatric otolaryngology (ear, nose & throat) and otology and neurotology.
+Before completing her residency at the University of Minnesota Medical Center, Fairview, Dr. Huang attended medical school at Albert Einstein College of Medicine of Yeshiva University.
+She has a special interest in hearing loss, dizziness, and cochlear implant.
+Dr. Huang takes Medicare insurance.
+Her professional affiliations include the University of Minnesota Masonic Children's Hospital and the University of Minnesota Medical Center (UMMC).

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Insurance Eligibility